yvettegahamanyi/widgetPresentation/README.md

 GridView.extent, which creates a layout with tiles that have a maximum width, and automatically calculates how many tiles fit on each row based on the available space, and

-GridView.builder, which is used for creating grids dynamically based on a list or data source, and is more efficient for large or infinite grids because it builds only the visible items on screen.
+GridView.builder, which is used for creating grids dynamically based on a list or data source, and is more efficient for large or infinite grids because it builds only the visible items on screen[1].

 In this project we are going to explore different properties of the GridView widget constructors including: